1997 Copa América

-Bolivia hosted the Copa América for the second time in its 38th edition.
-It was held from 11 to 29 June.
+The 1997 Copa America was the 38th edition of the Copa America.
+It was held in Bolivia from 11 to 29 June.
 It was organized by CONMEBOL, South America's football governing body.

-There is no qualifying for the final tournament.
-All South American countries (10 countries) participate, along with two more invited countries, making a total of 12 teams competing in the tournament.

-In the 1997 edition, Costa Rica and Mexico were the invitees.
+In this edition, Costa Rica and Mexico were the invited teams to bring up the total number of competing teams to 12.

 The tournament was won by Brazil, who became the first team to hold the Copa América and the World Cup at the same time, a feat they would repeat in 2004.